microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 ### Delete the access review definition

 In this call, replace `2d56c364-0695-4ec6-8b92-4c1db7c80f1b` with the ID of your access review definition.
-Since the access review schedule definition is the blueprint for the access review, deleting the definition will remove the settings, instances, and decisions.
+Because the access review schedule definition is the blueprint for the access review, deleting the definition will remove the settings, instances, and decisions.

 #### Request
 <!-- {